 We continue to research ways of ensuring and improving the quality of the population estimates, including analysis of new data sources that become available.
 The latest information can be found in our Population statistics research update articles.

 Uncertainty estimates have been created to give users additional information of the quality of these estimates.
-Measures of statistical uncertainty are available for the unrevised data for the years mid-2011 to mid-2019.
+Measures of statistical uncertainty are available for the unrevised data for the years mid-2011 to mid-2020.
+We are planning to make uncertainty measures for mid-2021 available in 2023, once work to reflect methodological changes to international and internal migration can be incorporated

 The following sections describe in more detail how we estimate the components of population change in the MYEs produced for England and Wales.Back to table of contents